abinit/abinit/doc/tutorial/gw1.md

 4     4  8.472  8.955      9.099 -10.056  -5.573    -3.856   0.0  0.77
 ```

-For further details about the SIGRES.nc file and the AbiPy API see |SigresFileNb|.
+For further details about the SIGRES.nc file and the AbiPy API see the |SigresFileNb|.

 ## 2 Preparing convergence studies: Kohn-Sham structure (WFK file) and screening (SCR file)